BMCC’s Office of Accessibility

-A material becomes accessible to more people when it is created with an awareness of the varying abilities of users.
+Materials become accessible to more people when they are created with an awareness of the varying abilities of users.
 For example, a video without closed captioning may be completely inaccessible to someone who is deaf or hard of hearing.
-In another case, someone who uses a screen reader may not be able to access a PDF article that has not been scanned with optical character recognition (OCR) or alternative text for images (AKA alt-text).
-OCR transforms a PDF into an indexed document with readable and discoverable text, and alternative text provides image descriptions for the user of a screen reader.
+In another case, someone who uses a screen reader may not be able to access a PDF article that has not been scanned with optical character recognition (OCR) or alternative text (aka “alt text”) for images.
+OCR transforms a PDF into an indexed document with readable and discoverable text, and alt text provides image descriptions for the user of a screen reader.

-Instructors can improve the accessibility of course materials by running simple accessibility checks, OCR scanning, and adding alternative text to images used in digital files.
-By improving the accessibility of materials for students with disabilities, instructors actually make the materials more accessible for all.
-For more information on this subject, explore the guidelines of Universal Design for Learning.
+Instructors can improve the accessibility of course materials by running simple accessibility checks, OCR scanning, and adding alt text to images used in digital files.
+By improving the accessibility of materials for students with disabilities, instructors actually make the materials more accessible for everyone.
+For more information on this subject, explore the Universal Design for Learning (UDL) Guidelines.

 - Make your PowerPoint presentations accessible (Microsoft)

 - PowerPoint Accessibility (WebAIM)

 - Create accessible PDFs (Microsoft)

 - Accessibility Quick Guide [PDF] (Portland Community College)

 Explore the CUNY-wide Accessibility Toolkit for Open Educational Resources (OER), created by CUNY librarian Amy Wolfe, for detailed information about what makes materials accessible or not.
 This toolkit includes accessibility resources for navigating various platforms, as well as guidelines and resources for both creating accessible OER and evaluating the accessibility of open or zero-cost materials.

 These materials were used in the OER Course Redesign Workshop in January 2020 and are especially helpful if you want to ensure that your syllabus created in Microsoft Word is accessible.